Tooth decay: Exposure

 "Stephan curve", showing sudden decrease in plaque pH following glucose rinse, which returns to normal after 30–60 min.
 Net demineralization of dental hard tissues occurs below the critical pH (5.5), shown in yellow.

 The frequency with which teeth are exposed to cariogenic (acidic) environments affects the likelihood of caries development.
 After meals or snacks, the bacteria in the mouth metabolize sugar, resulting in an acidic by-product that decreases pH.
-As time progresses, the pH returns to normal due to the buffering capacity of saliva and the dissolved mineral content of tooth surfaces.
-During every exposure to the acidic environment, portions of the inorganic mineral content at the surface of teeth dissolve and can remain dissolved for two hours.
+With time, the pH returns to normal due to the buffering capacity of saliva and the dissolved mineral content of tooth surfaces.
+During every exposure to the acidic environment, portions of the inorganic mineral content at the tooth surface dissolve and can remain dissolved for two hours.
 Since teeth are vulnerable during these acidic periods, the development of dental caries relies heavily on the frequency of acid exposure.

 The carious process can begin within days of a tooth's erupting into the mouth if the diet is sufficiently rich in suitable carbohydrates.
 Evidence suggests that the introduction of fluoride treatments has slowed the process.
 Proximal caries take an average of four years to pass through enamel in permanent teeth.
 Because the cementum enveloping the root surface is not nearly as durable as the enamel encasing the crown, root caries tend to progress much more rapidly than decay on other surfaces.
 The progression and loss of mineralization on the root surface is 2.5 times faster than caries in enamel.
-In very severe cases where oral hygiene is very poor and where the diet is very rich in fermentable carbohydrates, caries may cause cavities within months of tooth eruption.
+In very severe cases of very poor oral hygiene and when a person's diet is very rich in fermentable carbohydrates, caries may cause cavities within months of tooth eruption.
 This can occur, for example, when children continuously drink sugary drinks from baby bottles (see later discussion).